top of page

 Amanda is a qualified special education and secondary school teacher with 15 years classroom experience.
 She has worked in both the Government and the Catholic sectors in various teaching and leadership positions.

 Amanda has a Master’s degree in Learning Intervention (Specific Learning Difficulties) and is trained in Yoshimoto OG, Morphology & Multisensory Maths, MSL, LETRS, Talk for Writing and WVC Syntax.
-She is a consultant member of Learning Difficulties Australia.

 As well as screening for specific learning difficulties such as dyslexia, dysgraphia and dyscalculia, Amanda offers comprehensive clinical educational assessments.